Dr. Denelle Wallace, Dean

 PED 370 Secondary Physical Education Methods (3 Credits)

-Study of methods and procedures for designing and implementing unit plans and lesson plans for physical education theory and activity classes in a secondary physical education program.
+Study of methods and procedures for designing and implementing unit and lesson plans for physical education theory and activity classes in a secondary physical education program.

 PED 380 Elementary Physical Education Methods (3 Credits)